This chapter describes how you use Oracle Enterprise Manager to monitor Business Application performance.

 After updating the appropriate search filters, you can save the search combination by clicking Save.
 Note that changes to saved searches can influence the available fields within the Add Fields facility.
 In addition, the predefined list of available dimensions is based on the business application definition.
 For example, only oracle Fusion-specific dimensions are available if the business application is defined as a Oracle Fusion suite.

 The overview shows the pages and actions recorded within the selected user record.
-Icons indicate slow or failed objects, the page-loading satisfaction, whether replay content is available, and whether clickout is available to JVM Diagnostics to provide activity information.
+You can hover your mouse over an icon to see a tooltip.
+Icons indicate slow or failed objects, page-loading satisfaction, whether replay content is available, and whether clickout is available to JVM Diagnostics to provide activity information.
 (Clickout capability is shown by the Oracle icon.)
 The camera replay can show a pop-up with full contents of the hit.
-This allows acess to the original html in full detail.
+This allows access to the original html in full detail.
+The icon shown as item 1 in Figure 18-28 provides a link to associated logs to help debug an issue.

 Click the Replay View link in the upper right corner of the screen to be redirected to the RUEI server, where you see the browser view of the Session Replay Content.
 You might be required to log in to the RUEI server.